dartmouth-dltg/aspace-omniauth-cas/README.md

 Download and unpack the latest release of the plugin into your ArchivesSpace plugins directory:

-Add the Local Gems plugin (https://github.com/dartmouth-dltg/local_gems) to your ArchivesSpace plugin folder.
-The OmniAuth/Cas plugin depends on the Local Gems plugin to correctly initialize.
+Add the ArchivesSpace Gem Pin gem (https://github.com/dartmouth-dltg/local_gems) to your ArchivesSpace plugin folder.
+The OmniAuth/Cas plugin depends on this gem to correctly initialize.
+Without it, the plugin could install gems that conflict with core.

-Initialize the `omniauthCas` plugin (this will download the gems needed by the plugin):
+Initialize the aspace-omniauth-cas plugin (this will download the gems needed by the plugin):

 ```
      # For Linux/OSX